oscarlevin/discrete-book/errata.md

-## Errors Corrected for 2nd Printing: 3/24/19
+## Errors corrected for 2nd printing: 3/24/19

 Books printed prior to 3/24/19 (check copyright page) contain the following errors that have since been corrected.